narenmanoharan/gpt-code-assistant/README.md

 Outside of the LLM, no data is sent or stored.

 The only data sent to LLM is the question you ask and the code snippets that is requests related to your question.
 All code snippets are retrieved from your local machine.

+## Wolfia Codex

+This tool is a simplified version of [Wolfia Codex](https://wolfia.com), a cloud tool that enables you to ask any question about open source and private code bases like [`Langchain`](https://wolfia.com/?projectId=2b964031-0ce8-472a-abb7-27079a7b84f3), [`Vercel ai`](https://wolfia.com/?projectId=4710df1f-43f8-4d30-863b-d67876ae0f06), or [`gpt-engineer`](https://wolfia.com/?projectId=8d9dd449-da2d-410e-a4fc-f2ff75a30f73).

+If you're looking for a more powerful tool, or avoiding the setup, check out [Wolfia Codex](https://wolfia.com), search codebases, share your questions and answers, and more!